crewsdel/CAP5771-Milestone-1/README.md

    - milestone2.db

 ## Run Dashboard Notebook (Milestone 2)
-Follow the previously mentioned file reproduction steps.
-Once the necessary files have been created, simply run the data_visualization_static notebook to generate the interactive dashboard.
+Follow the previously mentioned steps for reproducing the file.
+Once the necessary files have been created, run the data_visualization_static notebook to generate the interactive dashboard.

 ## Build and Deploy the Prediction Tool (Milestone 3)
-Follow the previously mentioned file reproduction steps.
+Follow the previously mentioned steps for reproducing the file.
 After the necessary files have been created, run the app.py file found in the Model Deployment folder.

+## Deployment Videos (Milestone 3)
+There are two files with links in the videos/ directory.
+One video walks through the code implementation of our tool, and the other is a demo of the tool.
+To watch, simply copy and paste the links into your preferred browser.

 ## Data Acquisition
 EPA Daily AQI data can be downloaded from: